-Navient's total portfolio of Private Education Loans as of December 31, 2018 was \$22.2 billion.
+Navient's total portfolio of Private Education Loans as of December 31, 2019 was \$22.2 billion.
 We expect this portfolio to have an amortization period in excess of 20 years, with a 5-year remaining weighted average life.
 Navient's goal is to maximize the amount and optimize the timing of the cash flows generated by its Private Education Loan portfolio.
-Our Private Education Loans bear the full credit risk of the borrower and any cosigner.
+We bear the full credit risk of the borrower and any cosigner on our Private Education Loans.
 Navient believes the credit risk of the Private Education Loans it owns is well managed through the rigorous underwriting practices and risk-based pricing applied when the loans were originated, the continued high levels of qualified cosigners, our internal servicing and risk mitigation practices, and our careful use of forbearance and loan modification programs.
 Navient believes that these elements and practices reduce the risk of payment interruptions and defaults on its Private Education Loan portfolio.
-As of December 31, 2018, approximately 57 percent of the Private Education Loans held by Navient were funded to term with non-recourse, long-term securitization debt.
+As of December 31, 2019, approximately 59% of the Private Education Loans held by Navient were funded to term with non-recourse, long-term securitization debt.

-In this segment, Navient performs revenue cycle management and business processing services for over 600 non-education related government and healthcare clients.
+In this segment, Navient performs revenue cycle management and business processing services for over 500 non-education related government and healthcare clients.
 Our integrated solutions technology and superior data driven approach allows state governments, agencies, court systems, municipalities, and toll authorities (Government Services) to reduce their operating expenses while maximizing revenue opportunities.
 Healthcare services include revenue cycle outsourcing, accounts receivable management, extended business office support and consulting engagements.
-We offer customizable solutions for our clients that include non-profit/religious-affiliated hospital systems, teaching hospitals, urban medical centers, for-profit healthcare systems, critical access hospitals, children's hospitals and large physician groups.
+We offer customizable solutions for our clients that include hospitals, hospital systems, medical centers, large physician groups and other healthcare providers.